Azure network security overview

 - DDoS Rapid responsive DDoS Protection Standard customers now have access to Rapid Response team during an active attack.
 DRR can help with attack investigation, custom mitigations during an attack and post-attack analysis.

 Azure Front Door

 Azure Front Door Service enables you to define, manage, and monitor the global routing of your web traffic.
 It optimizes your traffic's routing for best performance and high availability.
 Azure Front Door allows you to author custom web application firewall (WAF) rules for access control to protect your HTTP/HTTPS workload from exploitation based on client IP addresses, country code, and http parameters.
-Additionally, Front Door also enables you to create rate limiting rules to battle malicious bot traffic, it includes SSL offloading and per-HTTP/HTTPS request, application-layer processing.
+Additionally, Front Door also enables you to create rate limiting rules to battle malicious bot traffic, it includes TLS offloading and per-HTTP/HTTPS request, application-layer processing.

 Front Door platform itself is protected by Azure DDoS Protection Basic.
 For further protection, Azure DDoS Protection Standard may be enabled at your VNETs and safeguard resources from network layer (TCP/UDP) attacks via auto tuning and mitigation.
 Front Door is a layer 7 reverse proxy, it only allows web traffic to pass through to back end servers and block other types of traffic by default.

 - For more information on the whole set of Azure Front door capabilities you can review the Azure Front Door overview